 British Columbia on the North American Pacific Coast is home to a mythical sea creature by the name of Cadborosaurus.
 He is an alleged sea monster closely resembling a lizard or reptile, whose nickname is “Caddy”.
 There have been at least 300 sightings of “Caddy” in the last 80 years.

 Bakunawa is a serpent-like dragon from Philippine mythology.
-This mythical sea creature is quite gigantic and is believed to be the cause of eclipses, earthquakes, rains and wind.
+This mythical sea creature is quite gigantic and is believed to be the cause of eclipses, earthquakes, rains, and wind.
 Bakuwana is a sea serpent but is also capable of inhabiting both the sky and the underworld.

 In Greek mythology, Calypso is a nymph living on the island of Ogygia.
 This mythical sea creature has special powers and was believed to have detained Odysseus for 7 years according to Homer’s Odyssey.
-Thus, in Greek the definition of calypso is “she who hides”.
+Thus, in Greek, the definition of calypso is “she who hides”.

-As a mythical sea creature from Japanese folklore, the Akkorkamui is a gigantic octopus.
-He is believed to reside in the waters off of Funka Bay, and is said to be about 390 feet long.
+Like a mythical sea creature from Japanese folklore, the Akkorkamui is a gigantic octopus.
+He is believed to reside in the waters off of Funka Bay and is said to be about 390 feet long.
 He is entirely red in appearance and is big enough to swallow whole boats and whales In one big gulp.
 He is also known to frequent the nearby waters of Taiwan and Korea.

 Kaijin is a mythical sea creature, also from Japan, who is mentioned quite often in books from the Edo period.
 He had some human traits, such as eyebrows and skin around the waist, but Kaijin never spoke and could not live more than a few days out of the sea.

-From Norweigan folklore there emerges yet another sea/lake monster who goes by the name of Selma.
+From Norweigan folklore, there emerges yet another sea/lake monster who goes by the name of Selma.
 Said to live in Lake Seljord in Norway, this mythical sea creature is alleged to have been sighted numerous times since the 1750’s.
-Many say that it resembles a long anaconda like snake, and a reptilian monster with a head like a horse.
+Many say that it resembles a long anaconda-like snake, and a reptilian monster with a head like a horse.